JoyMonteiro/bharatsim-tutorial/source/firstprogram.rst

   val staysAt = Relation[Person, House](citizenId, "STAYS_AT", homeId)
   val memberOf = Relation[House, Person](homeId, "HOUSES", citizenId)

+.. note:: A House “HOUSES” an Agent and an Agent “STAYS_AT” a House so these two relations are inherently reflections of each other.
+The first relation is specified in the House class, while the second one is specified in the Person class (Refer to the classes above).
+The same defination of relationships can be extended to any pair of Agents (Student, Employer) and corresponding locations (School, Office).

 Then we create an instance of the GraphData and add the aforementioned nodes and relationships

 .. code-block:: scala